UK Meeting Centres Support Programme (UKMCSP)

 The booklet includes a table which enables an organisation to assess whether they measure up to the Essential Features of a Meeting Centre.
 Meeting these criteria entitles the organisation to use the Meeting Centres UK logo and be listed as a Meeting Centre operating as part of the UK Meeting Centres Support Programme.
 The following Centres are those which currently meet the criteria and have been designated as demonstrator sites:-

-If you would be interested in finding out more about these Centre or to arrange a visit please email firstname.lastname@example.org
+If you would be interested in finding out more about these Centres or to arrange a visit please email firstname.lastname@example.org

 Training for Meeting Centre Staff